Mankro/acos-draganddrop/README.md

   become unreadable if complete sentences were replaced with just their category, like "topic sentence".

+* `revealCorrect` and `revealWrong`: if you want to have different reveal effects depending on whether the answer is correct or incorrect, use `revealCorrect` and `revealWrong` instead of `reveal`.
+You do not have to define both if the default effect is suitable for the other one (default: replace with the draggable content).
+All reveal objects use the same keys as previously explained under `reveal`: `replace`, `append`, and `prepend`.

 ## JSON definitions for the droppables